 If you are going home after your procedure (ambulatory or same day surgery), you will need to leave the healthcare facility accompanied by a responsible adult who can stay with you for 24 hours after the procedure.
 We recommend you resume your diet gradually.
 Start with clear liquids and then consider a light meal when you are awake and ready to eat.

 You may not drink alcohol or operate a vehicle for 24 hours after receiving anesthesia, or for as long as you are taking opioid pain medications.
 Only take medications approved by your surgeon.

-If you would like to request a specific anesthesiologist, please call our office as soon as your procedure is scheduled to allow us to make every effort to honor that request.
+If you would like to request a specific anesthesiologist or nurse anesthetist, please call our office as soon as your procedure is scheduled to allow us to make every effort to honor that request.